Ashraf-Magdy-Mostafa/wireframing/README.md

 > Example: In a real project for a hotel booking system, wireframes helped identify missing features like “guest reviews” early, saving development time later.

 ---
+## 🧪 Wireframing in Practice

+**Scenario:**
+A mobile banking app was in early design when the wireframe exposed a confusing onboarding flow.
+Users were forced to enter data across five separate screens.

+**Problem Identified in Wireframe:**
+- Too many onboarding steps
+- Repeated data fields
+- Lack of progress indicators

+**Solution:**
+- Combined steps into 2 screens
+- Introduced a progress bar
+- Added inline validation

+**Impact:**
+- Reduced onboarding time by 40%
+- Increased app activation rate

+**Conclusion:**
+Wireframing helped identify and solve a critical usability issue before development.
+It ensured the final product was **intuitive**, **efficient**, and **user-centric**.

+---